 Camping Azilane, where I stayed in Chefchaouen, sat somewhere on a hill overlooking the old town.
-I had to go through a pine forest and a Muslim cemetery to reach the medina.
+From there, I had to cross a pine forest and a Muslim cemetery to reach the medina.
 I had just exited the camping ground when a Moroccan followed me.
 “Hello, we have a farm nearby.”
-“That’s great, and?”
+“That’s great, and …?”
 “If you want to smoke hashish …?”
 “No, thank you!”
-“Don’t you want to try?”, “Is it legal?”
+“You don’t want to try?”
+“Is it legal?”
 “No!”
-Then, he suddenly disappeared and I continued my walk.
+Then, he suddenly disappeared, and I continued my walk.

 Northern Morocco – especially the Rif Mountains, was known as the largest area in the world (42% of global production) cultivated with cannabis.
 Despite the government’s desperate efforts to develop rural tourism as an economical alternative, cultivating cannabis was the main economic activity in the region, doubled by hashish and marijuana.

 Chefchaouen, the first day – the blue-washed medina

 Short Description: I went to the medina in Chefchaouen, then hiked up to the Spanish Mosque overlooking the old town.
 When I returned to the medina, everybody invited me to smoke hashish, but I turned down all of them.

 I walked through the pine forest and descended through the Muslim cemetery to the medina.
 In the cemetery, I heard someone moaning, so I stopped and listened for a while.
 A woman wrapped in a wimple was sobbing at a grave.
 A bit sinister … I didn’t know what to do … Eventually, I hurried up to reach the medina faster.